meemo/kwz-track/README.md

 # kwz-audio
-Extracts nIMA ADPCM audio data from .kwz files.
+Extracts audio from .kwz files and writes it to a .wav file.
 Also works with .gz compressed .kwz files.

 # Requirements